- Student Weeklies

 Following Commencement parents of underclassmen may arrive to help pack up their students to depart campus.
 There will be time in the schedule on Friday for students to organize and pack so hopefully when parents arrive underclassmen will be ready to depart.

 We expect all students to leave campus on May 25.
-If an international student has an early flight, they may be excused from the graduation ceremony or be excused in the middle of it.
+If an international student has an early flight, they may be excused from the graduation ceremony early.
 Deadline for transport is Friday, May 10.

 If you have further questions about Commencement, please do not hesitate to contact firstname.lastname@example.org at 603-569-7191.